Quantum Optical Electron Pulse Shaper

-In the interaction plane, the electron pulse interacts with a shaped optical pulse at a dielectric membrane [Fig. \ref{fig:Scheme} (b)], ensuring efficient coupling of electrons and photons \cite{Morimoto2018a}.
-The electric field of the optical pulse generated in an optical pulse shaper \cite{Weiner2000,weiner2011ultrafast} can be described using an envelope and a time-dependent frequency $\omega(\tau)$.
-Due to the coherent phase modulation of the electron wave function at the instantaneous frequency of the shaped light pulse, the separation of the generated electron energy sidebands $\hbar\omega(\tau)$ becomes a function of time [Fig. \ref{fig:Scheme} (c)].
+In the pulse shaping plane, the electron pulse interacts with a shaped laser pulse at a dielectric membrane [Fig. \ref{fig:Scheme} (b)], ensuring efficient coupling of electrons and photons \cite{Morimoto2018a}.
+The electric field of the laser pulse generated in an optical pulse shaper \cite{Weiner2000,weiner2011ultrafast} can be described using an envelope and a time-dependent frequency $\omega(\tau)$.
+Due to the coherent phase modulation of the electron wave function at the instantaneous frequency of the shaped light pulse, the separation of the generated electron energy sidebands $\hbar\omega(\tau)$ becomes a function of time $\tau$ [Fig. \ref{fig:Scheme} (c)].
 Moreover, their instantaneous populations can be controlled by the envelope of the optical pulse.
-These two virtually independent quantities give us a tool for complex shaping of the electron wave in the longitudinal phase space.
-Combined with subsequent dispersive propagation between the pulse shaping plane and a sample, the electron pulse can be structured in time domain leading to a single compressed pulse or a periodic train of compressed pulses in one of the electron energy sidebands [Fig. \ref{fig:Scheme} (d)], which can be isolated from the rest of the electron distribution by spectral filtering.
+These two virtually independent quantities give us a tool for complex and general shaping of the electron wave in the longitudinal phase space.